 Laboratory cages can never replicate the complexity of life experienced by a mouse in the wild.
 No matter how ‘enriched’ a cage is, caged animals cannot control where they go, burrow, escape unpleasant things or explore.
 There is ample evidence that animals in laboratories, including mice, suffer from their day-to-day living conditions.
 Even moving and cleaning cages causes stress in animals.
 Additionally, prey animals like mice tend to hide signs of pain or distress, which makes them completely unsuited to the time-constrained laboratories in which they are kept.

 Mice are often kept in containers, stacked on racks, possibly with thousands of animals per room; the scope for suffering is enormous.
-Many terrible incidents of suffering were reported in UK laboratories in 2014 and 2015:
+Many terrible incidents of suffering were reported in UK laboratories in 2017:

 Read about these incidents